LRTuladhar/speedy/README.md

    - Click on an image to open it in the full-screen viewer
    - Use the star icon to mark photos as favorites
    - Use the trash icon to move unwanted photos to the trash folder
+   - Rotate images using the rotation buttons in the image viewer or keyboard shortcuts (R/E)
+   - Save rotated images with the save button or S key to permanently apply the rotation
    - Navigate between images using arrow keys or the on-screen navigation buttons

 7. Use pagination controls to browse through large collections